arthpatel31/Early-Fire-Detection/README.md

 # Early-Fire-Detection
-Steps to run the code
+Steps to execute the code:
+Step 1 - Upload the dataset on google drive.
+Step 2 -